santoshndri25/RGB_extraction_correction_code/README.md

 # Automated RGB Extraction and Correction for Camera Calibration

 ## Introduction
 This repository provides a Python-based implementation of a single-step RGB mapping method for color calibration of digital cameras.
-The code automates the process of extracting RGB values from an image, segmenting color patches, and generating correction equations using regression models (Linear, Quadratic, and Cubic).
+The code automates the process of extracting RGB values from an image of color checker chart (device widely used in industries to solve the problem of color correction), segmenting color patches, and generating correction equations using regression models (Linear, Quadratic, and Cubic).

-This project introduces a novel single-step calibration method designed to enhance the color measurement performance of cameras.
+The project introduces a novel single-step calibration method designed to enhance the color measurement performance of cameras.
 Unlike conventional multi-step methods, this approach streamlines the calibration process into a single step, making it faster and more practical for real-world applications.
 The method generates and evaluates different calibration models (Linear, Quadratic, and Cubic) for RGB values, allowing flexibility in selecting the most suitable model based on accuracy.
 The method has been validated using different cameras with varying resolutions (2, 2, and 3 megapixels).

 ## Key Features